vicentebolea/dotfiles/README.md

 # Also, in order to enable C++ autocomplete features you must install libclang-dev,
 # in ubuntu it would be:

-$ sudo apt-get install libclang-dev
+$ sudo apt install libclang-dev

 # After that you must indicate the location of the library in the .bash_independent file
 export CLANG_COMPLETE_LIB="/usr/lib/path_to_libclang.so..."